RomlinGroup/Flatpack/README.md

 ### Trademark Notice

-The Flatpack AI logo is a trademark of [Romlin Group AB](https://romlin.com).
-Please note that it is not a registered trademark.
-Standard copyright laws apply to the use of the logo, and it is not covered by the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0) that applies to the source code in this repository.
-For any use of the logo, please get in touch.
+The Flatpack AI logo is a trademark of [Romlin Group AB](https://romlin.com), and its design is protected by copyright.
+Please note that the trademark is not registered.
+Standard trademark and copyright laws apply to the use of the logo.
+This logo is not covered by the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0) that applies to the source code in this repository.
+If you wish to use the logo, please get in touch with us for permission.